 What is the Process Behind Thermoplastics?

-A thermoplastic is any plastic material with a low melting point that softens when heated, solidifies when cooled, and can be re-melted or molded after cooling.
+A thermoplastic is any plastic material that becomes pliable or moldable at a certain elevated temperature and solidifies upon cooling.
 The molten plastic is then injected into a mold where it cools and solidifies, a process also known as injection molding.
 This process can be repeated multiple times, making thermoplastics ideal for applications where large quantities of the same item need to be produced, such as in mass production.

 Structured polymer composites gave rise to thermoplastic composites.
 These materials feature a thermoplastic matrix, which prevents chemical instability.
 Thermoplastic composites soften and can be remolded without degrading when heated.
 They harden into the final shape when they cool.